ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Data Preprocessing

-\sysname provides a unified data preprocessing infrastructure that standardizes ingestion, transformation, and indexing across all pipelines.
-This common infrastructure includes the following modules, each of which can be customized upon instantiation:

-\begin{itemize} \item \textbf{Data Ingestion}: We use secure authentication to access various sources, such as the IcM database, Git repositories, and documentation sites. \item \textbf{Data Transformation}: We develop asynchronous scheduled pipelines that extract, and transform raw data to generate structured content in the cloud. \item \textbf{Metadata Enrichment}: We compute of additional metadata fields, such as reference links and key attributes that can be used to enhance retrieval and re-ranking. \item \textbf{Embedding Generation}: We use LLMs to generate embeddings across various fields in the structured content. \item \textbf{Data Indexing}: We create of search indexes based on processed data, with deployment to provide a REST API for efficient querying. \end{itemize}

-The \icm extracts valuable insights from previously mitigated incidents, where engineers may have logged useful queries, mitigation steps, and commands.
-To better leverage this scattered data, we have decided to preprocess the information into a structured format, formulating additional documentation for the copilot.
-The output of this pipeline supports the \texttt{get\_icm} skill.
-Built on the common infrastructure described in Section~\ref{sec:data}, The \icm consists of the following customized steps:
+The \icm extracts valuable insights from previously mitigated incidents, where oncall engineers may have logged useful discussion, mitigation steps, and commands for troubleshooting.
+However, as such data can be extremely noisy and lengthy, to better leverage this scattered data, we preprocess the information into a structured format, formulating additional documentation source.
+The \icm consists of the following customized steps:

-\begin{itemize} \item \textbf{Data Injection}: The Kusto Connector utilizes secure authentication via managed identity~\cite{mi} to access the IcM database.
-It extracts free-form records based on user-specified team name(s) and date range from multiple data tables.
-The set of IcMs to be included can be customized by different product teams.
+\begin{itemize}[leftmargin=1em, itemindent=0em] \item \textbf{Data Injection}: The Kusto Connector utilizes secure authentication to access the IcM database.
+It extracts free-form records based on user-specified team name(s) and date range from multiple data tables (see left of Figure~\ref{fig:preprocessing}).
+The set of IcMs to be included can be customized through configuration.

 \item \textbf{Data Transformation}: The transformation module employs GPT-4o models to generate structured summaries from free-form text data.
-This process leverages predefined summarization prompts and curated output templates to extract key fields such as summary, title, mitigation steps, and properties to enable specific lookups (see Section~\ref{sec:icm_improve}).
-Previous work has demonstrated that LLMs have effectively tackled this task~\cite{pu2023summarizationalmostdead}.
+This process leverages predefined summarization prompts and curated output templates to extract key fields such as \texttt{summary}, \texttt{title}, \texttt{mitigation steps}, and \texttt{properties} to enable specific lookups (see right of Figure~\ref{fig:preprocessing}).